novatecstack/python-bootcamp/Module-01_Introduction/Readme.md

    - `Guido van Rossum` was the lead developer in the Python development project conceived in the late 1980s.
    - Python was first released to the public in 1991.
    - Python's coding philosophy is based on providing an advanced developer and easier code readability.
+   - Python is case sensitive, which means that any functions, variables, statements etc., must be written in correct case.

 ## Why Python?
    - Python is easy to learn